 Reportedly the most visited castle in Japan, Himeji Castle (Himeji-jo)—nicknamed the “White Heron”—has been standing proudly on top of a hill called Himeyama, in Himeji, south Hyogo, for 400 years.

 Constructed from wood, not stone, it is named the White Heron due to its white plastered earthen walls that help to make it fireproof.
-Built by Regent Toyotomi Hideyoshi in the late 16th century, the first castle was destroyed by Ikeda Terumas, a feudal lord under the Tokugawa Shogunate in 1600, who built this new fortress over eight years.
+Built by Regent Toyotomi Hideyoshi in the late 16th century, the first castle was destroyed by Ikeda Terumasa, a feudal lord under the Tokugawa Shogunate in 1600, who built this new fortress over a period of eight years.

-Once inside, be prepared to walk up narrow wooden stairways, and you'll need to duck your head very often.
-The castle also relies solely on natural lighting, so if it's a cloudy day some rooms might appear quite dark at times.
-For me the best thing about Himeji-jo is that it really looks, feels and smells authentic.
+Once inside, be prepared to walk up narrow wooden stairways.
+The castle also relies solely on natural lighting, so if it's a cloudy day some rooms can appear darker.
+The best thing about Himeji-jo is that it really looks, feels and smells authentic.
 Most of its significant features have been preserved.
 Himeji-jo is a triumphant survivor and example of early 17th century Japanese castle architecture.

 The surrounding grounds afford many angles to take photos of the castle from afar, as well as some nice seasonal foliage such as Japanese maple and cherry blossom trees.
 Naturally there are amenities such as toilets and the ubiquitous souvenir shops selling all kinds of related merchandise and Japanese snacks.
 In 1993, Himeji-jo was registered on UNESCO’s World Heritage list.
-Himeji-jo is a must see.
+Himeji-jo is a must-see.
 Superb!